upieez/project-1-sei-21/README.md

 ### Gameplay

 Match the donut into the donut box from the objective and send out the order.
-Match the correct amount to gain more money to buy more donuts and build your donut empire (further)
+Match the correct amount to gain points to and get the highest score!

 - - - -